What’s new?

 The Magic Of Jewish Heritage Walking Tours In Europe

-Nowadays in Europe, it seems like everyone is offering Jewish walking tours.
-Kosher Europe trips have exploded, and Jewish Heritage tours everywhere from Eastern Europe to Western Europe have become more popular.
+Nowadays in Europe, it seems like everyone is offering Jewish heritage tours.
+Kosher tours in Europe have exploded, and Jewish tours everywhere from Eastern European destinations to Western European cities have become more popular.

-There are so many opportunities out there for Jewish travel and Jewish heritage tours, but not all Jewish heritage tours in Europe are created equal.
-The best walking tours are often given by a local Jewish tour guide, or someone from the local Jewish community with strong knowledge of Jewish history and community in the area.
+There are many opportunities for Jewish travel, but not all Jewish heritage tours in Europe are created equal.
+Finding the right tour guide is essential, as the best tours are often given by a local Jewish tour guide, or someone from the local Jewish community with a strong knowledge of the Jewish history and community in the area.

 Berlin Jewish Walking Tour